 Finally, It is important to stress that the substances required for these reactions to take place are generally liberated and not introduced, meaning that they are found naturally in the mined materials.
-In some cases, criticism towards mining projects focuses on introduced substances such as cyanide and mercury,4 but it is indispensable to recognise that even in contexts where these two, or other reagents required for mineral processing are not present, instances of extremely grave pollution may take place.
+In some cases, criticism towards mining projects focuses on introduced substances such as cyanide and mercury, 4 but it is indispensable to recognise that even in contexts where these two, or other reagents required for mineral processing are not present, instances of extremely grave pollution may take place.

-- 3 More detailed descriptions to the relevant reactions are available in the glossary. - 4 Due to its harmful effects, mercury use in mining has been banned in most jurisdictions, so it is uncommon to find it as an introduced substance in legal mining and it is generally associated with ASGM.
+4 Due to its harmful effects, mercury use in mining has been banned in most jurisdictions, so it is uncommon to find it as an introduced substance in legal mining and it is generally associated with ASGM.
 However, it may be present as a liberated substance.